cvxpy/cvxpy/README.md

 Object Oriented Optimization
 ---------------------
-CVXPY enables an object oriented approach to constructing optimization problems.
-An object oriented approach is simpler and more flexible than the traditional method of constructing problems by embedding information in matrices.
+CVXPY enables an object-oriented approach to constructing optimization problems.
+An object-oriented approach is simpler and more flexible than the traditional method of constructing problems by embedding information in matrices.

 Consider the max-flow problem with N nodes and E edges.
 We can define the problem explicitly by constructing an N by E incidence matrix A. A[i,j] is +1 if edge j enters node i, -1 if edge j leaves node i, and 0 otherwise.
 The source and sink are the last two edges.
-The problem becomes:
+The problem becomes

 ```
 # A is the incidence matrix. c is a vector of edge capacities.